Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Algorithms for dense graphs

 \subsection{Algorithms for dense graphs using matrix multiplication}

 Here we will give $O(n^{2.05})$ time approximation algorithms for Diameter and Eccentricities in dense unweighted undirected graphs.
 The approximation guarantees of these algorithms are slightly better than those in our $O(n^2\log n)$ time algorithm.
-In fact, the guarantees are exactly the same as in the $\tO(m\sqrt n)$ time algorithms for Diameter and Eccentricities of Roditty and V. Williams~\cite{RV13} and Cairo et al.~\cite{cairo}.
+In fact, the guarantees are exactly the same as in the $\tO(m\sqrt n)$ time algorithms for Diameter and Eccentricities of Roditty and Vassilevska W.~\cite{RV13} and Cairo et al.~\cite{cairo}.
+Specifically, we prove the following theorem. \begin{theorem} There is an $O(n^{2.045})$ time randomized algorithm that with high probability outputs an almost $3/2$-approximation $\tilde{D}$ to the Diameter $D$ and almost $5/3$-approximations $e(v)$ to all Eccentricities $\epsilon(v)$ in an unweighted undirected graph: \begin{enumerate} \item $\frac{2D-1}{3} \leq \tilde{D}\leq D$. \item For every vertex $v$, $\frac{3\epsilon(v)-1}{5}\leq \tilde{\epsilon}(v)\leq \epsilon(v)$. \end{enumerate} \end{theorem}

 To achieve this, we give an efficient implementation using fast matrix multiplication of the $\tO(m\sqrt n)$ time algorithms of \cite{cairo} and \cite{RV13}.